stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 The steps to enable this functionality into your application include:

 + [Create a Facebook Directory](#creating-a-facebook-directory)
-+ Create an `Account Store Mapping` between a Google Directory and your `Application`
++ Create an `Account Store Mapping` between a Facebook Directory and your `Application`
 + [Accessing Accounts with Facebook User Access Tokens](#accessing-accounts-with-facebook-user-access-tokens)

-Facebook Directories follow behavior similar to [mirror directories](#directory-mirror), but have a `Provider` resource that contains information regarding the Google application that the directory is configured for.
+Facebook Directories follow behavior similar to [mirror directories](#directory-mirror), but have a `Provider` resource that contains information regarding the Facebook application that the directory is configured for.

 ### Facebook Provider Resource